Gersondelacruzdeveloper/Milestone-Project2/README.md

 ### Surface

 ##### Desing
-The purpose of the site is aligned with the design: colour, positioning of the menu, animation, and Branding of myself, which is simple, effective, and powerful.
+The purpose of the game is aligned with the design: colour, positioning of the icon in the footer, Harry Potter animation, and the way the cards flips that looks real, which is simple, effective, and powerful.

 ##### Logo
 The logo was a simple made with CSS by my own, colours, fonts, and spacing, it was experimented and tried several times in order to achieve a colour scheme that suit the entire design also it has a squire circulating around infinite with the meaning of all the time working.